 The integrated kickstand creates a stable platform for the carrier to be placed on the ground, even with a baby or child seated in place.

-The thick padded shoulder pads make this lightweight backpack (only 5 lbs!) comfortable to carry.
+The thick padded shoulder pads make this lightweight backpack (only 6 lbs!) comfortable to carry.
 The metal frame folds flat for easy storage.

 With multiple pockets, including two water bottle pockets, there is ample space to hold all your baby necessities.

-With many features and a bargain price the Deluxe is the best budget baby backpack.
+With many features and a bargain price, the Deluxe is the best budget baby backpack.

-This popular front loading softshell baby carrier is exceedingly lightweight at only 3 lbs.
+This popular front loading softshell baby carrier is exceedingly lightweight at only 2 lbs.
 It is designed to carry babies and toddlers between 3 months and 3 years old, with a maximum weight of 40 lbs.